-Curfews (II)
+Curfews (II) (Status: 28 May 2020)

-According to the Guidelines, it inter alia remains possible to commute to work, participate in meetings, attend necessary appointments and carry out other necessary activities.
+[Update: 3 April 2020] Extension of curfews The curfew will be extend until 20 April 2020 throughout Germany.
+The current measures will not be intensified, however.
+There will still be no nationwide obligations regarding home office or limitation of production.
+[Update: 27 March 2020] Guidelines of the government and the Regional Prime Ministers of 22 March 2020 According to the Guidelines, it inter alia remains possible to commute to work, participate in meetings, attend necessary appointments and carry out other necessary activities.
 More far-reaching regulations by the federal states remain possible.
 As far as the states Bavaria, Baden-Wuertemberg, Saxony and Saarland have adopted more coercive measures, these measures mainly relate to the private domain.
 Commuters are still permitted to cross national boarders to work in Germany as long as they can produce their work contract or a confirmation of their employer on request.
 Commuters from Poland and the Czech Republic may not be able to easily travel back, however.
-Adherence to curfews shall now be observed by the regulatory authorities and police throughout Germany and shall be sanctioned in case of violations.
+[Update: 27 March 2020] Sanctions for violations throughout Germany Adherence to curfews shall now be observed by the regulatory authorities and police throughout Germany and shall be sanctioned in case of violations.
 The legal basis for such sanctions remains the Infection Protection Act.
 North Rhine-Westfalia has been the first federal state to issue a catalogue of fines, with fines for prohibited business operations starting at EUR 4,000.
 Baden-Wuerttemberg and other states will follow shortly.
+Whom does it concern?
 A curfew may currently primarily be imposed on persons who are sick, may be sick or can or may infect other people (Sec.
 28(1), 30 Infection Protection Act).
 In case of a large number of confirmed Corona cases within one town, at least the authorities in Bavaria and Baden-Wuerttemberg currently appear to take the stand that a curfew may indeed be imposed on all inhabitants of that town as a matter of precaution.
-All persons are prohibited to leave their private premises without good reasons.
+What is prohibited?
+(Example: Bavaria) All persons are prohibited to leave their private premises without good reasons.
 In principle, it is hence prohibited to enter public spaces (for exceptions see below).
-This applies to streets, footpaths, squares, public transport but also to customer areas of business premises and service companies It is in particular permitted to enter public areas to transport goods, to get to or from work when holding a confirmation letter of the employer, to do grocery shopping, visit doctors and pharmacies, get gasoline and withdraw money.
-In our view, it is already doubtful whether there is a sufficiently clear legal basis for the enforcement of longer-lasting curfews which may then lead to the imposition of penalties or fines in case of infringement.
-However, at least the authorities in Bavaria currently take the standpoint that an infringement of curfews may be punished with a fine of up to EUR 25,000 (Sec.
-73(1a) No. 6 and (2) Infection Protection Act).
-First-time infringers should likely face a rather low monetary fine, however.
-In addition, an intentional violation which causes the virus to spread may theoretically also lead to imprisonment of up to five years (Sec.
-74 Infection Protection Act).
+This applies to streets, footpaths, squares, public transport but also to customer areas of business premises and service companies What is permitted?
+(Example: Bavaria) It is in particular permitted to enter public areas to transport goods, to get to or from work when holding a confirmation letter of the employer, to do grocery shopping, visit doctors and pharmacies, get gasoline and withdraw money.